alwaysdata/documentation/content/advanced/system-resources-alerts-and-limitations/index.en.md

 It is possible to manage these three limits on *server* or *account* levels.
 The account level values **take the lead** over the server values.

-- *RAM treshold*: treshold at which the script described above is performed.
+- *RAM treshold*: treshold at which the script described below is performed.

 - *Command to execute when RAM threshold is exceeded*: command/script executed by the system when the threshold is reached.
 This allows not to kill a process "at random".